uesseu/ninwavelets/README.md

 ```

 # Purpose and background
-At first, this package was written to perform GMW with mne python.
+At first, this package was written to perform GMW on mne python.
 But I wrote CWT.
-Because GMW can skip one inverse FFT.(Skipping is beautiful?)
+Because GMW can skip one inverse FFT.
 Now it has own CWT method, which can skip one inverse FFT.
 And I noticed, it is good for Morlet Wavelet too.